trondr/NCmdLiner/README.md

 ## Example help output

 ```
-NCmdLiner Example 1.0.0.0 for .NET - Example of how to use NCmdLiner
+MyUtil NET48 1.0.0.0 for .NET - Example of how to use NCmdLiner
-Copyright © examplecompany 2013
+Copyright © ExampleCompany 2013
 Authors: example@example.com, example2@example.com
-Usage: NCmdLiner.Example.exe <command> [parameters]
+Usage: MyUtil.NET48.exe <command> [parameters]

 Commands:
 ---------
 Help                     Display this help text
 License                  Display license
 Credits                  Display credits
-ExampleCommand1          ExampleCommand1 will only echo value of the input
+ExampleCommand1_1        ExampleCommand1 will only echo value of the input
-                         parameteres.
+                         parameters.
-ExampleCommand2          ExampleCommand2 will do the same as ExampleCommand1
+ExampleCommand1_2        ExampleCommand2 will do the same as ExampleCommand1
-                         only echo value of the input parameteres.
+                         only echo value of the input parameters.
-ExampleCommand3          ExampleCommand2 will do the same as ExampleCommand1
+ExampleCommand1_3        ExampleCommand2 will do the same as ExampleCommand1
-                         only echo value of the input parameteres.
+                         only echo value of the input parameters.

 Commands and parameters:
 ------------------------
-ExampleCommand1          ExampleCommand1 will only echo value of the input
+ExampleCommand1_1        ExampleCommand1 will only echo value of the input
-                         parameteres.
+                         parameters.
-   /parameter1           [Required] parameter1 is a required string paramter
+   /parameter1           [Required] parameter1 is a required string parameter
                          and must be specified.
 Alternative parameter name:
                          /p1
-   /parameter2           [Required] parameter2 is required string paramter
+   /parameter2           [Required] parameter2 is required string parameter
                          and must be specified.
 Alternative parameter name:
                          /p2
-   /parameter3           [Required] Parameter3 is required integer paramter
+   /parameter3           [Required] Parameter3 is required integer parameter
                          and must be specified.
 Alternative parameter name:
                          /p3
-   /parameter4           [Optional] Parameter4 is an optional string paramter
+   /parameter4           [Optional] Parameter4 is an optional string
-                         and will have the default value set if not
+                         parameter and will have the default value set if not
                          specified.
 Alternative parameter name: /p4.
 Default
                          value: Some default value for parameter4
    /parameter5           [Optional] Parameter5 is an optional boolean
                          parameter and will have the default value set if not
                          specified.
 Alternative parameter name: /p5.
 Default
-                         value:
+                         value: False

-   Example: NCmdLiner.Example.exe ExampleCommand1 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="" /parameter4="Some example value for parameter4" /parameter5=""
+   Example: MyUtil.NET48.exe ExampleCommand1_1 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="10" /parameter4="Some example value for parameter4" /parameter5="True"
-   Example (alternative): NCmdLiner.Example.exe ExampleCommand1 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="" /p4="Some example value for parameter4" /p5=""
+   Example (alternative): MyUtil.NET48.exe ExampleCommand1_1 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="10" /p4="Some example value for parameter4" /p5="True"

-ExampleCommand2          ExampleCommand2 will do the same as ExampleCommand1
+ExampleCommand1_2        ExampleCommand2 will do the same as ExampleCommand1
-                         only echo value of the input parameteres.
+                         only echo value of the input parameters.
-   /parameter1           [Required] parameter1 is a required string paramter
+   /parameter1           [Required] parameter1 is a required string parameter
                          and must be specified.
 Alternative parameter name:
                          /p1
-   /parameter2           [Required] parameter2 is required string paramter
+   /parameter2           [Required] parameter2 is required string parameter
                          and must be specified.
 Alternative parameter name:
                          /p2
-   /parameter3           [Required] Parameter3 is required integer paramter
+   /parameter3           [Required] Parameter3 is required integer parameter
                          and must be specified.
 Alternative parameter name:
                          /p3
-   /parameter4           [Optional] Parameter4 is an optional string paramter
+   /parameter4           [Optional] Parameter4 is an optional string
-                         and will have the default value set if not
+                         parameter and will have the default value set if not
                          specified.
 Alternative parameter name: /p4.
 Default
                          value: Some default value for parameter4
    /parameter5           [Optional] Parameter5 is an optional boolean
                          parameter and will have the default value set if not
                          specified.
 Alternative parameter name: /p5.
 Default
-                         value:
+                         value: False

-   Example: NCmdLiner.Example.exe ExampleCommand2 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="" /parameter4="Some example value for parameter4" /parameter5=""
+   Example: MyUtil.NET48.exe ExampleCommand1_2 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="10" /parameter4="Some example value for parameter4" /parameter5="True"
-   Example (alternative): NCmdLiner.Example.exe ExampleCommand2 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="" /p4="Some example value for parameter4" /p5=""
+   Example (alternative): MyUtil.NET48.exe ExampleCommand1_2 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="10" /p4="Some example value for parameter4" /p5="True"

-ExampleCommand3          ExampleCommand2 will do the same as ExampleCommand1
+ExampleCommand1_3        ExampleCommand2 will do the same as ExampleCommand1
-                         only echo value of the input parameteres.
+                         only echo value of the input parameters.
-   /parameter1           [Required] parameter1 is a required string paramter
+   /parameter1           [Required] parameter1 is a required string parameter
                          and must be specified.
 Alternative parameter name:
                          /p1
    /stringArrayParameter2[Required] stringArrayParameter2 is a required
                          string array and must be specified.
 Alternative
                          parameter name: /ap2
    /booleanArrayParameter3[Required] booleanArrayParameter3 is a required
-                         bolean array and must be specified.
+                         boolean array and must be specified.
 Alternative
                          parameter name: /ap3
    /integerArrayParameter4[Optional] integerArrayParameter4 is a optional
                          integer array.
 Alternative parameter name: /ap4.